pradeephubgit/appsignal-docs/source/nodejs/installation.html.md

 ---
-title: "Installing AppSignal for Node.js"
+title: "Installation"
 ---

+## Installing Appsignal for Node.js

 !> In order to auto-instrument modules, the `Appsignal` module must be both *required and initialized before any other package*.